Turkmenistan: Market Profile

 - In addition to various production sharing agreements (PSAs) with mainland China, Russia and Germany, gas-rich Turkmenistan has announced plans to boost its gas output to 230 billion cubic metres and annual gas exports to 180 billion cubic metres by 2030.

 - Unlike other Central Asian countries which have rapidly reoriented their economies in a more market-friendly direction, Turkmenistan remains anchored to a “national way of development” and has made little effort to modernise its economy.
 It has accordingly been found to have the worst record of economic and trade liberalisation among the former republics of the Soviet Union.
 With a low level of participation in the world economy, Turkmenistan is the only Central Asian country that has not presented its candidature to the World Trade Organisation (WTO).

 - Despite the lack of established rule of law, regulatory consistency and reliable statistics for investment assessment, the establishment of the Awaza National Tourist Zone to promote tourism and the amendments to the tax code to provide VAT exemption for construction of tourism-related facilities and tourist services are efforts to enhance the country’s attractiveness to foreign investors.
 More information can be found at the Ministry of Foreign Affairs of Turkmenistan.

-- The inflows of foreign direct investment (FDI) to Turkmenistan amounted to US$3.2 billion in 2014, with China contributing US$195 million.
-As of the end of 2014, China’s total stock of FDI to Turkmenistan exceeded US$447 million, up from US$0.2 million in 2005.
+- The inflows of foreign direct investment (FDI) to Turkmenistan amounted to US$4.4 billion in 2015.
+As of the end of 2015, China’s total stock of FDI to Turkmenistan exceeded US$133 million, up from US$0.2 million in 2006.
 Investment from Hong Kong, however, is far from significant.

 Hong Kong’s Trade with Turkmenistan